 Among those affected was one of the most vocal critics of the government, Malgorzata Gersdorf, who serves as First President of the Supreme Court.
 She refused to leave her post, and encouraged others to do the same.
 Ultimately, PiS would abandon the retirement plan and replace it with an opaque Presidential discretion to grant three-year term extensions to more sympathetic judges.

 In addition, PiS created a “Disciplinary Office,” which then formed the “Disciplinary Chamber,” effectively punishing those judges who stood in the way of the rule of law.
-Judge Slawomir Jeksa found himself in such position after ruling in favor of an imprisoned citizen for using offensive language at a political rally.
+Judge Slawomir Jeksa found himself in such a position after ruling in favor of an imprisoned citizen for using offensive language at a political rally.
 He cited her right to free speech.
 Nonetheless, a Disciplinary Prosecutor drew up charges against Jeksa.
 Other judges routinely receive death threats.

 The government’s acts have placed the judges and courts under the thumb of the Law and Justice party.
 The ruling party argued reforms were needed to weed out corrupt judges educated under the Communist regime.